tuanng261/Tuan-GPT/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+## Environment Variables

+This project requires the following environment variable:

+- `ANTHROPIC_API_KEY`: Your Anthropic API key for Claude (required for the chat feature)

+**Important:** Never commit your `.env.local` file to version control.
+It's already included in `.gitignore`.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.